Atlas-Authority/marketing-automation/docs/ENGINE.md

 Deals:

-3. MPAC records are used to generate Deal Actions
+1. MPAC records are used to generate Deal Actions
-4. Deal Actions are used to generate Deal Events
+2. Deal Actions are used to generate Deal Events
-5. Deal Events are used to create or update Deals as-needed
+3. Deal Events are used to create or update Deals as-needed

-Finally: Deals, Companies, and Contacts are upserted to HubSpot.
+Finally: Deal, Company, and Contact changes are upsynced to HubSpot.

 ### Downloading data to operate on